danielpearson90/vmacfeaturesearch/README.md

 ### How to download or install

 You can download the compendium as a zip from from this URL: <https://github.com/danielpearson90/vmacfeaturesearch/archive/master.zip>

+Once you have downloaded and extracted the compendium, you can open [the project](vmacfeaturesearch.Rproj) with RStudio, and knit [analysis\_report.Rmd](analysis/analysis_report.Rmd) to produce a report containing all statistical analyses contained in our preprint.
+You can also knit [paper.Rmd](analysis/paper/paper.Rmd) to produce a reproducible copy of the preprint.

+This compendium is still a work in progress, with Docker integration planned for the future.

 ### Licenses